backstage/backstage/plugins/tech-radar/README.md

   TechRadarLoaderResponse,
 } from '@backstage/plugin-tech-radar';

-class MyOwnClient implements TechRadarApi {
+export class MyOwnClient implements TechRadarApi {
   async load(id: string | undefined): Promise<TechRadarLoaderResponse> {
     // if needed id prop can be used to fetch the correct data